Why translate the Bible? What is the ultimate purpose of translating the Scriptures into a language?

 Taking all that we have discussed, we can formulate the ultimate purpose of translation as the following:

-To equip the church for the ministry of the word in their own language and in the languages of all the nations for the glory of our triune God.
+To equip the church in every language community to read, preach, and teach the Scriptures in their own language for the glory of our triune God.

-May our hearts be gripped, with a new clarity and fervor, by the realization that we, individually and together, can be part of glorifying God among the nations by the translation of the Scriptures!
+May our hearts be gripped by the realization that we, individually and together, can be part of glorifying God among the nations by the translation of the Scriptures!